aarsri/reading-group/models.md

 ## Introduction

 * One challenge in language modeling is how to **achieve robustness across dialects**.
 Pre-training on more linguistically diverse data helps, but models still fail to generalize to unseen language varieties.
+* Because language is constantly evolving, increasing linguistic diversity in pretraining data is valuable but is not always enough.
 * A unifying idea in exploring this is **invariance learning**.
 A model that succeeds in dialectal robustness learns to represent meaning in a way that is **stable under surface variation**.
 * I examined six families of language models, thinking about:
   * Where are the vulnerabilities to dialectal variation?